thenexthub/Codira/docs/ABI/CallingConvention.rst

 conventions.
 The exceptions are i386 (for the iOS simulator) and ARM32 (for iOS).
 We really, really don't care about i386, but iOS on ARM32 is still an important platform.
-Switching to a better physical calling convention (only for calls from Swift to Swift, of course) would be a major improvement.
+Switching to a better physical calling convention (only for calls from Codira to Codira, of course) would be a major improvement.

 It would be great if this were as simple as flipping a switch, but